Why Is Your Shopify Conversion Rate Low?

 In fact when we looked at community discussions, this theme came up again and again as a resolution to fix a low conversion rate on Shopify:

-To fix your low conversion rate on your Shopify store, you may have to do more than featuring reviews on product pages:
+If you're wondering why your Shopify conversion rate is dropping, you may have to do more than featuring reviews on product pages:

 ✔Show the logos of brands you have collaborated with